The Five Soul Levels on the Path of the One

-We see from the beginning of this second film, where Neo has to deal with doubt.
+We see from the beginning of this second film, that Neo has to deal with doubt.
 He tells Trinity how he does not know what his next steps should be.
 He also experiences dreams that seem to offer connection, yet are not clear.

-Acquiring “bits and pieces” of what is ‘beyond’ is typical of the soul level of Ruach.
+Acquiring “bits and pieces” of what is ‘beyond’ is typical of the soul-level of Ruach.
 (Recall this is the aspect of the messengers/angels going back and forth, in the analogy to Jacob’s ladder in our previous post.)

 In Matrix Reloaded, Neo enters the same 5-stage process, only now for the Ruach dimension of the soul:

-- Neshama of Ruach – He meets with the Oracle a second time, who says he “turned out all right,” reflecting the repair of his Nefesh (Remember, the Oracle is always at this level.)
-She also explains more to him about ‘his choice,’ which relates back to the dimension of Ruach with Nefesh, as mentioned previously.
+- Neshama of Ruach – He meets with the Oracle a second time, who says he “turned out all right,” reflecting the repair of his Nefesh (Remember, the Oracle is always at this 3rd level.)
+She also explains more to him about ‘his choice,’ which relates back to the dimension of Ruach within Nefesh, as mentioned previously.

 - Chaya of Ruach – He meets with the Architect who explains his connection to all humanity.
 (Although the Architect’s view is limited in scope as the Oracle says of him.)